brouberol/ImageTools/README.md

 <p>After downloading the scripts, type in
 <pre>$ sudo chmod +x grayscale.sh resize.sh</pre>Then type in <pre>$ ./grayscale X</pre> or <pre>$ ./resize X</pre> with X : pictures directory.
 Default X value : current directory "./"</p>

+<p>If you want these scripts to be installed as proper exec files, use the install.sh script.
+Use the uninstall.sh script to .. uninstall the ImageTools scripts from your system.</p>